 - Check if any members of your household are:

-- In a clinically extremely vulnerable category and shielding.
+- In a clinically extremely vulnerable category.

 - Suffering from coronavirus.

 - Subject to quarantine restrictions due to international travel.